 Louis weds Adelhed soon after, but not before she delivers Friedrich’s son, who is to inherit the Palatinate.
 His father’s son and heir, Friedrich IV openly accuses his mother and Count Louis of the murder.
 He challenges Count Louis to a duel.
 However, his calls for justice is ignored by the emperor Heinrich.

 According to chronicle, Count Palatine Friedrich III was born to the powerful Counts of Goseck family (most probably the junior branch of the Wettin clan) in 1060.
 He wed Adelheid of Stade sometime in early 1080s, most probably, a year or two before his death.
-It is believed that the couple first met Ludwig, the scion of the Counts of Thuringia soon afterwards, while the latter was visiting Weissenburg for the first time.
+It is believed that the couple first met Ludwig, the scion of the Counts of Thuringia soon afterwards, while he was visiting the Weissenburg residence for the first time.

-Intense as it may be, the drama had yet another turn for both: Sometime in 1085, in a few months after her widowhood, Adelheid delivered a son, named after his late father, Friedrich.
+Intense as it may be, the drama had yet another turn for both: Sometime in 1085, in a few months after her widowhood, Adelheid delivers a son, named after his late father, Friedrich.
 Whether the boy was, indeed, the son of late Count Palatine, or the fruit of passion between Adelheid and Ludwig, we will never know.
-The fact that he was given the traditional name of the Goseck family is twofold: it could have been a way to confer the legitimacy on him as a heir, as well as an attempt to cover up the act of adultery?
+The fact is that he was given the traditional name of the Goseck family.
+Was it to confer the legitimacy on him as a heir of the Saxonian Palatinate, or an attempt to cover up the act of adultery?
 I tis unlikely that we would ever know the answer.

-Briefly detained by the Emperor Heinrich IV, Ludwig ends his imprisonment abruptly (by jumping into the River Saale, hence the name Jumper), soon to regain his favours with him, as well as to acquire new ones.
-The Count becomes not only young Friedrich’s step-father, but a custodian of the Palatinate of Saxonia.
+Briefly detained Ludwig ends his imprisonment abruptly (by jumping into the River Saale, hence the name Jumper), soon to regain his favours with the Emperor Heinrich IV.
+The Count becomes not only young Friedrich’s step-father, but a custodian of the Palatinate.
 This he uses to great advantage, appropriating land, building fortifications, rewarding his followers with land and privileges.
-In 1090, three years since the tragic death of the Palatine, the Count of Thuringia founded the Castle of Neuenburg, only three kilometres away and in direct visual proximity to the Palatine family seat of Weissenburg.
+In 1090, three years since the tragic death of the Palatine, the Count of Thuringia founds the Castle of Neuenburg, only three kilometres away and in direct visual proximity to the Palatine family seat of Weissenburg.
 An obvious and direct affront to the comital family and the memory of the late Count Friedrich.

 Friedrich leaves Saxony the same year to marry Agnes van Limburg (daughter of Count Henrik van Limburg) with whom, by 1114, he has two children.
 He lives long enough to see count Ludwig die (in 1123 or 1126).
 His mother Adelheid dies in 1111 as a nun, at Kloster Zscheiplitz, which she establishes in Weißenburg in 1089 as a place of repentance and perpetual remembrance of the murdered Palatine.